keikai/dev-ref/readme.md

 ![](keikai-preview.jpg)

+# How you can use Keikai
+Please read various use cases in [blog](https://keikai.io/blog/).

-# For New Comers
+# For Newcomers
-If you are new to Keikai, we recommend you to read [Tutorial](https://doc.keikai.io/tutorial) first to know some basic ideas.
+If you are new to run Keikai, we recommend you to read [Tutorial](https://doc.keikai.io/tutorial) first to know some basic ideas.

 # How to Run This Project
-Clone the project and launch your command line interface in the keikai-tutorial folder.
-Execute the following commands based on your environment.
+Clone the project and launch your command line interface in the folder with `pom.xml`.
+Execute the following commands based on your OS.

 ## Maven installed
 `mvn tomcat7:run`